cryptocreeper94-sudo/paintpros/replit.md

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want iterative development and for you to ask before making major changes.
 Do not make changes to the `assets/branding/` folder.

+**Light Theme Preference:** The client strongly prefers light themes over dark themes for better text visibility.
+The estimate page now uses a light color scheme with white backgrounds and dark gray text for maximum readability.
+All form inputs use gray-50 backgrounds with gray-900 text.

 ## System Architecture

 ### Multi-Tenant Architecture